 Counselors, are you passing through Harrisonburg or stopping by JMU for a visit?
 We would love to have you join our admissions session and tour of campus and then take you to lunch!
 Please register to visit and then email Ellen Hedrick at email@example.com to schedule a lunch with JMU admissions colleague(s).
 Requests are first-come, first- served.
 We can’t wait to see you!

 Tracking your students

 Thank you for another successful year!
-We've enjoyed working with you as we admitted the freshman class of 2013, and now we are on to the class of 2014.
+We've enjoyed working with you as we admitted the freshman class of 2014, and now we are on to the class of 2015.
 We would like to keep you updated on the status of applicants from your school.
-Please use the Counselor's Companion to track your students.
+The Counselor Companion tool will be available to track your students in early August.

 Most answers regarding our admissions process can be found on this site.
 If you or your students have additional questions, please don't hesitate to contact us.